 If you need a break from the sun, head inside for a guided tour of Georgia's Old Governor’s Mansion.
 Completed in 1839, Georgia's Old Governor's Mansion is one of the finest examples of High Greek Revival architecture in the nation and served as the residence for Georgia's chief executives for over thirty years.
+This Georgia gem served as a political powerhouse where the complex social issues of the antebellum period including slavery and gender roles were played out and have since shaped our history.
+Its storied past also includes an overnight stay by General William T. Sherman as his troops entered Milledgeville during Sherman’s March to Sea during the American Civil War.
 Out of caution, please be aware of safety protocols and procedures before visiting.

 With spring in full force, come enjoy the horticulture of Lockerly Arboretum’s legacy azalea garden and their outdoor walking trails.
 Lockerly Arboretum embraces the natural beauty and cultural atmosphere of Milledgeville while intertwining a collection of foreign trees and plants, including Blue China Firs and Lacebark Elms.
 Spend your day relaxing on a picnic blanket or stroll through their 50 acre lot full of Cherokee Cherry’s.